 - Maritime Security Related Academics/Public Policy.

 - State and Local Government (Homeland Security, Law Enforcement, First Response).

 Registered lobbyists are not eligible to serve on Federal Advisory Committees.
 Registered lobbyists are lobbyists required to comply with provisions contained in the Lobbying Disclosure Act of 1995 (Pub.
 L. 110-81, as amended).
 Each member serves for a term of three years.
 Members may serve consecutive terms.
-All members serve at their own expense and receive no salary.
+All members serve at Start Printed Page 22152their own expense and receive no salary.
 While attending meetings or when otherwise engaged in committee business, members will be reimbursed for travel and per diem expenses as permitted under applicable Federal travel regulations.

 In support of the policy of the Coast Guard on gender and ethnic nondiscrimination, we encourage qualified men and women and members of all racial and ethnic groups to apply.
 The Coast Guard values diversity; all the different characteristics and attributes of persons that enhance the mission of the Coast Guard.